saltyorg/docs/docs/apps/transfer.md

 Visit <https://transfer.iYOUR_DOMAIN_NAMEi>.

-## Basics

-- The pre-configured username/password are taken from your Saltbox [`accounts.yml`](../saltbox/install/install.md#step-2-configuration) file located in `/srv/git/saltbox/accounts.yml`.
+The pre-configured username/password are taken from your Saltbox [`accounts.yml`](../saltbox/install/install.md#step-2-configuration) file located in `/srv/git/saltbox/accounts.yml`.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->